temporalio/cli/temporalcli/commandsmd/commands.md

 * `--task-queue`, `-t` (string) - Task queue name.
 Required.
 * `--max-sets` (int) - Limits how many compatible sets will be returned.
 Specify 1 to only return the current default major version set.
 0 returns all sets. (default: 0).
 Default: 0.

-### temporal task-queue list-partition: Lists the Task Queue's partitions and the matching nodes they are assigned to.
+### temporal task-queue list-partition: List a Task Queue's partitions

 The temporal task-queue list-partition command displays the partitions of a Task Queue, along with the matching node they are assigned to.